statonlab/tripal_dev_seed/documentation/loading_BLAST.md

 # Creating An Analysis

 To load a blast analysis, navigate to **Content > Tripal Content**.
-At the top of the page, click **Add Tripal Content** and select **Organism** from the list of content types.
+At the top of the page, click **Add Tripal Content** and select **Analysis** from the list of content types.
+Some sites may have custom analysis types for each type of analysis performed.
 For our dataset, we need to make two analyses: one for TrEMBL and one for Swiss-Prot.

+(note: the above step is optional, but recommended).

 Enter data into the following fields: